Skip to content

 There are two ways to start customizing bindings:

-• Review the built-in Larkin presets: run the command Master Key: New Keybinding Copy to start editing a copy of this preset.
+• Review the built-in Larkin presets: run the command Master key: New Keybinding Copy to start editing a copy of this preset.
 This is a toml file which has comments throughout.

-You can define your own preset.
 The steps are:

 1. Create a new a toml file

-3. Optional: import include any existing user bindings, from keyindings.json, by calling Master Key: Import User Keybindings in this new toml file
+3. Optional: import any existing user bindings, from keyindings.json, by calling Master Key: Import User Keybindings in this new toml file

 4. Add bindings, as per the binding format and command documentation.